pepa65/m2m/README.md

     -V/--version:  Output the version.
     If mails are found, a minimal report goes to 'stdout'; errors to 'stderr'.
 * The directory '~/.m2m.conf' contains all account config files, which are checked concurrently by default (each filename is taken as the account name).
-  Lockfiles '.ACCOUNT_locked' get placed here when an account gets checked.
 * Parameter names (lowercase!) in the configuration files:
     active: true/false  Account is active [default] or not
     username:           POP3 username [mandatory]